-As of the Issue Date and prior to the Completion Date, the Issuer will have no indebtedness outstanding other than the Notes which will be secured by the Escrow Charge.
-Subject to the Agreed Security Principles, following the Completion Date and on the relevant collateral grant date, the Notes will be secured by first ranking pledges over the applicable Collateral.
-The Indenture will also provide for a negative pledge but will allow us and our restricted subsidiaries, subject to specified limitations, to incur other secured indebtedness that will be effectively senior to the Notes and the Notes Guarantee to the extent of the value of the assets (other than the Collateral) that secure that indebtedness.
+The Indenture provides for a negative pledge but allows us and our restricted subsidiaries, subject to specified limitations, to incur other secured indebtedness that will be effectively senior to the Notes and the Notes Guarantee to the extent of the value of the assets (other than the Collateral) that secure that indebtedness.
 In the event of any distribution or payment of our assets in any foreclosure, dissolution, winding-up, liquidation, administration, reorganization, or other insolvency or bankruptcy proceeding, the proceeds from the sale of assets (other than the Collateral) securing any such secured indebtedness will be available to pay obligations on the Notes only after all such secured indebtedness (including claims preferred by operation of law) has been paid in full.
 As a result, holders of Notes may receive less, ratably, than holders of such secured indebtedness.
-As of December 31, 2018, other than the Notes of €360.0 million, we had €3.6 million of financial leases outstanding which was secured over assets other than the Collateral (buildings), and €10.0 million of indebtedness outstanding (three years credit facility from C.C.F.S.) secured by a first rank pledge on the shares of H2H Facility Solutions S.p.A..
+As of December 31, 2019, other than the Notes of €360.0 million, we had €5.9 million of financial leases outstanding which was secured over assets other than the Collateral (buildings and equipment), and €8.9 million of indebtedness outstanding (three years credit facility from C.C.F.S.) secured by a first rank pledge on the shares of H2H Facility Solutions S.p.A..